Imitation: Animal behavior

 Scientists debate whether animals can consciously imitate the unconscious incitement from sentinel animals, whether imitation is uniquely human, or whether humans do a complex version of what other animals do.
 The current controversy is partly definitional.
 Thorndike uses "learning to do an act from seeing it done."
 It has two major shortcomings: first, by using "seeing" it restricts imitation to the visual domain and excludes, e.g., vocal imitation and, second, it would also include mechanisms such as priming, contagious behavior and social facilitation, which most scientist distinguish as separate forms of observational learning.
 Thorpe suggested defining imitation as "the copying of a novel or otherwise improbable act or utterance, or some act for which there is clearly no instinctive tendency."
 This definition is favored by many scholars, though questions have been raised how strictly the term "novel" has to be interpreted and how exactly a performed act has to match the demonstration to count as a copy.

-In 1952 Hayes & Hayes used the "do-as-I-do" procedure to demonstrate the imitative abilities of their trained chimpanzee "Viki."
+Hayes and Hayes (1952) used the "do-as-I-do" procedure to demonstrate the imitative abilities of their trained chimpanzee "Viki."
 Their study was repeatedly criticized for its subjective interpretations of their subjects' responses.
 Replications of this study found much lower matching degrees between subjects and models.
 However, imitation research focusing on the copying fidelity got new momentum from a study by Voelkl and Huber.
 They analyzed the motion trajectories of both model and observer monkeys and found a high matching degree in their movement patterns.